neondatabase/website/content/docs/guides/prisma-migrations.md

 npx prisma migrate dev --name add-country
 ```

 This command generates a new migration file to add the new field and applies it to the database.
-It also updates the Prisma client to reflect the changes in the schema.
+It also updates the Prisma client to reflect the change in the schema.

 ### Verify the migration